 Southwest resumes Chicago operations after third de-icing blunder

-Southwest Airlines cancelled 250 flights at Midway International Airport in Chicago, U.S., on February 11, 2018, due to shortage of de-icing fluid.
+Southwest Airlines (LUV) cancelled 250 flights at Midway International Airport in Chicago, U.S., on February 11, 2018, due to shortage of de-icing fluid.
 It was the third time in two months that de-icing problems complicated its Chicago operations.
 The carrier now says it has secured additional de-icing fluid vendors to curb the shortages.

 Southwest cancelled nearly all flights at mid-day Sunday, February 11, 2018, when it ran out of de-icing fluid at Midway during snowy weather.
 As the biggest snowstorm so far this year hit the Midwest, temperatures in Chicago dropped to below 20 degrees Fahrenheit.
 The carrier had to shut down operations at the airport which resulted in 250 flight cancellations in and out of Chicago over the weekend.